 To foster the culture of Patient and Family Centred Care among all staff, physicians and volunteers at KDH, we created a campaign called ‘The Patient Experience Starts Here.’
 Click here to learn more about our campaign.

 Click here to watch our video about Patient and Family Centred Care at KDH, and what ‘The Patient Experience Starts Here’ means to each of us.

 Partner with KDH as a Patient and Family Advisor

-A Patient and Family Advisor is a person who has had a recent experience (generally within three years) of being a patient, or is the family member of a patient, and is partnering with staff and physicians to provide direct input into policies, programs and practices that affect patient care and services.
+A Patient and Family Advisor is a person who has had a recent experience (generally within three years) of being a patient, or is the family member of a patient, and is interested in partnering with KDH staff and physicians to provide direct input into policies, programs and practices that affect patient care and services.

 Patient and Family Advisors at KDH do one or more of the following:

-- Share their health care experiences;
+- Share their healthcare experiences;

 - Participate in committee work;

 - Review or help create educational or informational materials;